aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

     --8<-- "examples/snippets/event-handler/rest/samples/gettingStarted_serialization.json"
     ```

+!!! tip "Automatic response format transformation"
+    The event handler automatically ensures the correct response format is returned based on the event type received.
+For example, if your handler returns an API Gateway v1 proxy response but processes an ALB event, we'll automatically transform it into an ALB-compatible response.
+This allows you to swap integrations (e.g., from API Gateway to ALB) with little to no code changes.

 ### Dynamic routes

 You can use `/todos/:todoId` to configure dynamic URL paths, where `:todoId` will be resolved at runtime.